martynyap/getting-and-cleaning-data-course-assignment/CODEBOOK.md

 The variables were renamed according to following rules:

 * 'All lower case when possible' - The variable names were not converted to lower case, since it would make them unreadable.
-* 'Descriptive (Diagnosis versus Dx) - The variable names are already descriptive.
+* 'Descriptive (Diagnosis versus Dx)' - The variable names are already descriptive.
 * 'Not duplicated' - The variable names are already unique.
 * 'Not have underscores or dots or white spaces' - The dashes and parentheses were removed from variable names.